ciandm/portfolio/portfolio-projects/photosnap.md

 ]
 date: "2021"
 description: [
-  "Using designs from www.frontendmentor.io to build a website for a fictional landing page, for a platform called Photosnap, which makes it easy to share for photographers to share their photos and connect with others.
+  "Used designs from www.frontendmentor.io to build a website for a fictional landing page which makes it easy to share for photographers to share their photos and connect with others on the Photosnap platform.
 It included the strong use of imagery throughout, with a full-width design implemented that really helps showcase images.", "Please note - as this is a fictional website some links may not work properly."
 ]
 links: [